thomasingalls/holisticparallelogram/README.md

 <img src="http://i.imgur.com/V8qVGvy.png" height="200px" width="200px"/>
 > Made by HolisticParallelogram

 ScenicNinja uses your current location to find great views nearby.
-It looks for the keyword 'view' in the reviews of parks and restaurants that are less than 10km away.
+It looks for the keyword 'view' in the reviews of parks and restaurants within 10km of the user's location.
 Anyone can use the service, but you'll need to sign-in with a Google account to save your favorite locations.

 ## Team